 Deep Well Handpumps

-The Lehman's cast iron hand pump and the Bison stainless steel hand pump are both very stout and heavy-duty.
-Because of the heavy materials used in their construction, they are best suited for wells with shallower static water levels (perhaps 125' or less) and are highly recommended for that.
+The Storm Pump, the Lehman's cast iron hand pump and the Bison stainless steel hand pump are both very stout and heavy-duty.
+While the Storm Pump is capable of pumping from static water levels as deep as 300 feet, the Lehmans and Bison are best suited for wells with shallower static water levels (perhaps 125' or less) and are highly recommended for that.

-If your well's static water level is deeper than 100', you might consider the Simple Pump.
-The materials this pump is constructed with are not as heavy, meaning it may be operated at deeper water levels with less effort.
-I have corresponded with at least one person using the Simple Pump comfortably with a static water level of over 300'!
-This pump also has the added advantage of versatility.
+If your well's static water level is deeper than 100', your main options will be the Storm Pump and the Simple Pump.
+As mentioned earlier, the Storm Pump is a very sturdy pump, but the materials that the Simple Pump is constructed with are not as heavy duty.
+Both of these pumps are capable of pumping from a static water level of 300 feet!
+The Simple Pump has the advantage of versatility.
 A 12 volt DC motor may be used to motorize it with power from a battery bank or solar panels, and it may also be configured to pressurize the current diaphragm tank (pressure tank) in your house.